 - Banco Popular Español

-Even if you have a UK bank account with Santander, you will still need to apply separately for a Spanish account.
-Although it may speed up the process and have additional advantages to have both UK and Spanish accounts with the same organisation, do your homework.
+Even if you have a UK bank account with an international bank that operates in Spain (such as Santander), you will still need to apply separately for a Spanish account.
+Although it may speed up the process and have additional advantages to have both UK and Spanish accounts with the same organisation, it’s important to research the advantages and disadvantages.
 Another organisation may have an account that is better value or better suits your needs, so research all your choices just as you would with any other provider.

 Can I open a student bank account in Spain?

 All banks within Spain will allow you to send and receive money from the UK.
-However, you may incur significant transfer fees – particularly if you’re making frequent transfers – and a less favourable exchange rate to convert your money when you make a payment to Spain.
-Making regular payments to and from your home country may then incur large amounts in fees and see you miss out on a better exchange rate for your transfers.
+However, you may incur significant transfer fees and a less favourable exchange rate when converting money with your high street banks.
+Making frequent payments to and from your home country can exacerbate this, which is why working with an overseas payment specialist such as moneycorp is crucial to help you get the most out of your money.